t0kapo/my_first_time_of_using_github/README.md

 # my_first_time_of_using_github
-This is my first time of Git and GitHub!
+This is my first time of using Git and GitHub!